 On our way, we finished our lunch and reached NSNR residency at Vizag by 3.00 pm.
-We liked the hotel rooms and got lost in the cozy beds till sunset.
-Later, we had lazy walks to Ramakrishna beach (10 minutes walking distance from our hotel) at the evening and stayed there for long.
-After the dinner, we came back to our hotel for sleep.
+We liked the hotel rooms and got lost in the cosy beds till sunset.
+Later, we had lazy walks to Ramakrishna beach (10 minutes walking distance from our hotel) in the evening and stayed there for long.
+After dinner, we came back to our hotel for sleep.

 I had to wake up early as my son woke up.
 Hence, we had a nice morning walk again by the sea-side.
 The morning showed us the Bay of Bengal clearly.
 The beach was different here than we have at Bengal or Odisha: the beach here got a little slope, waves are far more strong and as the Eastern ghats meet the sea here, all the beaches of Andhra got stones which might be dangerous.

-We enjoyed the sunrise here ans stayed unless the Sun rises enough to burn us.
+We enjoyed the sunrise here and stayed unless the Sun rises enough to burn us.

 My son didn’t meet his chances at the sea so he rather spent his time on the rides in the parks.
 The popular beaches in Andhra like Ramakrishna, Rushikonda or Lawson’s bay got numerous parks and rides for the kids, couples and older people.

 We came back to our hotel rooms when Sun started getting hot.
-Later, we had our complementary breakfasts with idlis, had bathe and got ready for the day’s outing.
-We started by 10.00 am and in another hour, we reached Simhachalam temple.
-There was long queue to enter the temple so I didn’t process further and stayed with my son in a shade while others took a shorter route to enter the temple giving a higher entry charge (Rs.
+Later, we had our complimentary breakfasts with idlis, had bathed and got ready for the day’s outing.
+We started at 10.00 am and in another hour, we reached Simhachalam temple.
+There was a long queue to enter the temple so I didn’t process further and stayed with my son in the shade while others took a shorter route to enter the temple giving a higher entry charge (Rs.
 100 against the usual Rs.
 20).
 As suggested by our cab-driver, we had prasad in the temple though I didn’t like that South Indian preparations.
 But, I liked the take-away prasad (Laddu) they were selling and hence, bought a lot of them.